peterelst/photoframe/README.md

 * Insert the SD card into your Raspberry Pi and allow it to boot up
 * When the Raspberry Pi has booted up you can now SSH into the device from your machine, you'll need to look up what it's IP address is.
 The default username for the device is `'pi'` and the password is `'raspberry'`.

-* Git clone the Pimoroni Inky repository and run `install.sh` to get the necessary libraries installed
+* Git clone the [Pimoroni Inky repository](https://github.com/pimoroni/inky) and run `install.sh` to get the necessary library dependencies installed.
 ```
 git clone https://github.com/pimoroni/inky.git
 ```
-* Git clone this project to get the digital photo frame script
+* Git clone this repository to get the digital photo frame Python script
 ```
 git clone https://github.com/peterelst/photoframe.git
 ```